 Arkansas Scenic Byway 7

-Scenic Byway 7 goes through four of the state's geographic regions.
-It hits the Western Gulf Coastal Plain, the Ouachita Mountains, the Ozark Mountains and the Ozark National Forest.
-It contains 290 miles of road.
-There are several can't miss spots if you're looking for fall color along the way.
+Scenic Byway 7 goes through four of the state's geographic regions: the Western Gulf Coastal Plain, the Ouachita Mountains, the Ozark Mountains, and the Ozark National Forest.
+It contains 290 miles of road and there are several "can't miss" spots if you're looking for fall color along the way.
 For a full leaf-peeping itinerary, start at the northern terminus of Scenic Byway 7 in the town of Harrison in mid-October when the leaves begin to peak in the Ozarks and follow the changing colors south, all the way to the Louisiana border if you have time.

 The section of the road that goes through the Ozark Mountains and heads into Jasper on its way to Harrison are some of the best places to see fall foliage in the state.
-In this region, you have the Buffalo National River and the Grand Canyon of the Ozarks.
-This section offers beautiful drives and plenty of opportunities to get out of your car and walk around in the forest if you prefer.
+In this region, you have the Buffalo National River and the Grand Canyon of the Ozarks, both of which offer beautiful drives and plenty of opportunities to get out of your car and walk around in the forest.

-Closer to Little Rock on 7, you'll hit Hot Springs.
-The byway goes through the historic downtown area before hitting the Ouachita National forest.
-This is also a great place to see fall colors
+Closer to Little Rock on Byway 7, you'll hit Hot Springs.
+The byway goes through the historic downtown area before hitting the Ouachita National Forest, which is also a great place to see fall colors.

 The Talimena National Scenic Byway